curthenrichs/Undergrad-Embedded-Projects/CE4950-Networking-One/README.md

-# CE4950-Networking-One-Term-Project
-Networking one term project
+# CE4950 Networking One Term Project

 ![Picture shows the electronics setup: Cypress PSOC on the left, networking circuit breadboard middle, and Analog Discovery on right](./Setup.jpg?raw=true)